Essilor sticks to profitability target despite dip in sunglasses sales

 2 Min Read

-PARIS, July 28 (Reuters) - France's Essilor, in the process of merging with Italian peer Luxottica, maintained its full-year profitability target on Friday despite a weaker performance in its sunglasses business in the first half.
+PARIS (Reuters) - France's Essilor (ESSI.PA), in the process of merging with Italian peer Luxottica (LUX.MI), maintained its full-year profitability target on Friday despite a weaker performance in its sunglasses business in the first half.

-The world's biggest opthalmic lenses manufacturer said adjusted contribution from operations, a revenue figure that strips out the cost of sales and operating expenses, would be close to 18.5 percent of total sales this year.
+The world's biggest maker of opthalmic lenses said adjusted contribution from operations, a revenue figure that strips out the cost of sales and operating expenses, would be close to 18.5 percent of total sales this year.

 This indicator stood at 18.4 percent in the first six months of 2017 and at 18.9 percent in the same period a year ago.